-Munich prosecutors say Audi CEO arrested on risk he may suppress evidence
+Audi CEO arrested in Germany over diesel scandal

-Audi Chief Executive Rupert Sadler has been arrested according to a spokesman for Audi’s parent company, Volkswagen.
+Audi Chief Executive Rupert Stadler has been arrested according to a spokesman for Audi’s parent company, Volkswagen.

 Continue Reading Below